 - Fitness therapy, which increases your overall wellness with physical exercise

-- Young adult treatment options that benefit this underserved demographic of people struggling with a chemical dependency
+- Young adult addiction treatment options that benefit this underserved demographic of people struggling with a chemical dependency

 How to Get Around Insurance Payments

-There are times when people in recovery don’t want to get their insurance providers involved.
+There are times when people in addiction recovery don’t want to get their insurance providers involved.
 Frequently, this is the case when privacy and confidentiality are of the utmost importance.
 Heads of companies, thought leaders in their businesses’ niches, and politicians prefer to go this route.
 You don’t have to involve an insurer if you don’t want to do so.

 Checking into Rehab